Wikia/app/extensions/wikia/Privacy/README.md

 Alternatively, **Special:RequestToBeForgottenInternal is available** for `request-to-be-forgotten-admin` group members on wikis where [`$wgEnableRequestToBeForgottenInternalSpecialPage`](https://community.wikia.com/wiki/Special:WikiFactory/1474483/variables/wgEnableRequestToBeForgottenInternalSpecialPage) WikiFactory variable is set to `true`.

 ## Steps performed

-1. `UserDataRemover::removeGlobalData` anonimizes all user data not related to specific communities.
-  * the user is renamed to a random name (with `Anonymous ` prefix) by issuing an `UPDATE` query on `wikicities.user` table
-  * user's email and birthday are removed from the `user` table
-  * antispoof data is anonimized by removing the username record from the `spoofuser` table, and adding a hashed version to `spoofuser_forgotten`
-  * user specific data is removed from `user_email_log`, `user_properties` and `wikiastaff_log` tables.
-  * user cache in deleted
-  * the user is marked as disabled
-  * if the user was previously renamed, all the above steps are also performed for the old username
-2. `events_local_users` table is then used to get the list of wikis given user was active on.
+1. `events_local_users` table is then used to get the list of wikis given user was active on.
-3. `RemoveUserDataOnWikiTask` task is scheduled for each of these wikis.
+2. `RemoveUserDataOnWikiTask` task is scheduled for each of these wikis.
-4. The task is dispatched on each wiki and it does the following cleanups:
+3. The task is dispatched on each wiki and it does the following cleanups:
  * CheckUser feature - rows are removed from `cu_changes` and `cu_log` tables
  * Recent Changes - `recentchanges` table entries are updated to have an empty IP address
  * Abuse Filter - `abuse_filter`, `abuse_filter_history` tables rows are updated to have an empty user name (rows are removed from `abuse_filter_log` table)